Superliner trains: Layout, routes and things to know

 Sleeper Car Layout

-All Superliner routes except for the Heartland Flyer and Pere Marquette have sleeper cars with roomettes and bedrooms.
+All Superliner routes except for the Heartland Flyer have sleeper cars with roomettes and bedrooms.
 To increase privacy, the sleeper cars are usually at the front or back of the train and the coach cars are positioned at the other end.
 This ensures that there is no need for coach passengers to walk through the sleeper car (coach passengers are not allowed in this area of the train).

 The upper level has one shared bathroom, 10 roomettes (#1-10) and five bedrooms (A-E) with private bathrooms that include showers.
 Here are the key things to know about the layout: